tfachada/thesist/src/layout.typ

     }
   }

-  if not hide-glossary {
+  // Glossary
   {
     set heading(numbering: none, outlined: false, bookmarked: true) included-content.at(5)
   }
-  }

-  if chapters-on-odd-pages {
+  if not no-pagebreaks {
     pagebreak(to: "odd", weak: true)
   }
-  else {
-    pagebreak(weak: true)
-  }

   /* FRONT MATTER ENDS HERE */

   // "Figure x:" in bold
-  // (putting here because glossarium uses figure captions for the entries) show figure.caption: it => {
+  // (putting this down here to avoid breaking the glossary) show figure.caption: it => {
     let sup = if it.supplement != none [#it.supplement~]
     let num = if it.numbering != none {